 Massive fire in Country Club neighborhood sends firefighter to hospital

-BATON ROUGE - A firefighter was hurt while battling flames at a home in the Country Club of Louisiana neighborhood early Thursday morning.
+BATON ROUGE - A firefighter was hurt Thursday morning as crews responded to back-to-back house fires likely tied to severe thunderstorms that happened hours earlier.

-The St. George Fire Department first responded to the blaze on Hazeltine Drive, located in the subdivision off Highland Road, around 5:30 a.m.
+The St. George Fire Department first responded to the blaze on Hazeltine Drive, located in the Country Club of Louisiana neighborhood off Highland Road, around 5:30 a.m.
 Thursday.
 Crews worked until about 7 a.m. to get the fire under control.

 The department said the injured firefighter was taken to a hospital with minor injuries and is expected to be OK.

-The residents were alerted by their smoke alarm and got out safely.
+The residents were able to get out of the home unharmed.

 More News